QSSTechClub/html-training-2021/README.md

 ## Maintainers

-This math calculator is maintained by Ryan.
+This repository is maintained by Ryan.

 ## Status